allaafaham/ticktock-plus/README.md

 #### 1. Strategy Plane
 ##### Purpose
-- Provide users with a simple and accessible way to perform basic mathematical operations.
+- Provide users with a sleek and customizable time-tracking tool.
-- Deliver instant feedback to improve usability and encourage learning.
+- Allow users to switch between a clock, timer, and stopwatch seamlessly.encourage learning.
-- Support accessibility and user-friendly interactions.
+- Enhance user experience with multiple visual themes.

 ##### Primary User Needs
-- Perform calculations quickly and accurately.
-- Understand errors and correct them easily.
-- Track performance to motivate self-improvement.
+- View a real-time digital clock.
+- Use a stopwatch with lap functionality.
+- Set a countdown timer with pause, resume, and reset features.
+- Customize the appearance with different themes.

 ##### Business Goals
-- Encourage users to engage with the app for educational and recreational purposes.
-- Showcase a well-designed, accessible tool that supports learning.
+- Improve time management for users.
+- Encourage engagement through customization options.

 #### 2. Scope Plane
 ##### Features
 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
+- Instructions on using the stopwatch, timer, and clock features.
-- Clear labels and instructions for input and operator buttons.
+- Clear labels and instructions for input and buttons.
-- Error messages for invalid inputs.
-- Instant calculation results.
 - Statistics display for tracking correct/incorrect equations.

 #### 3. Structure Plane
 ##### Information Architecture
 - **Navigation Menu**:
-  - Simple navbar with accessible links.
+  - Links to Clock, Timer, Stopwatch
 - **Hierarchy**:
   - Clear and prominent placement of the input fields and operator buttons.
-  - Visible results area and error messages.
+  - Theme settings prominently accessible for user customization.

 ##### User Flow
-1. User lands on the home page → reads brief instructions.
+1. User lands on the home page → sees the digital clock.
-2. Inputs two numbers → selects an operator.
-3. Sees instant results or an error message if input is invalid.
-4. Views correct/incorrect equation feedback.
-5. Starts fresh with the next calculation.
+2. Navigates to the stopwatch and starts tracking laps.
+3. Switches to the timer and sets a countdown with a sound alert.
+4. Adjusts the theme in settings for a personalized experience.
+5. Navigates to the About section to read about the website.

 #### 4. Skeleton Plane
 ##### Wireframe Suggestions